 In the following example we extend the simple query to add a related look up on the album table.
 In addition we bind a album\title parameter which is used for a contains search against the album table.

-Listing 128. databases/tableview\querymodel\parameter.py
+Listing 126. databases/tableview\querymodel\parameter.py

-'''

-import os

-import sys

-from PySide6.QtCore import QSize, Qt

-from PySide6.QtSql import QSqlDatabase, QSqlQuery, QSqlQueryModel

-from PySide6.QtWidgets import QApplication, QMainWindow, QTableView
+from PyQt6.QtCore import QSize, Qt from PyQt6.QtSql import QSqlDatabase, QSqlQuery, QSqlQueryModel from PyQt6.QtWidgets import QApplication, QMainWindow, QTableView db = QSqlDatabase("QSQLITE") '''

-basedir = os.path.dirname(file)

-db = QSqlDatabase("QSQLITE")

-'''